 Also known as devil’s ivy, pothos is perfect for small apartments or perhaps an office space where there isn’t much direct sunlight.
 It grows relatively fast and is easy to manage, since you won’t have to move the plant around with varying lighting conditions.
 It may grow a foot or more in just a few months, provided you keep your house warm and cozy.

 Pothos isn’t a plant that produces ornamental flowers.
-If you don’t mind that fact, devil’s ivy is still a plant that can liven up whatever space in which you decide to place it.
+If you don’t mind that fact, devil’s ivy is still a plant that can liven up whatever space in which you decide to place it and it can grow entirely in water.

 These are plants that grow well in pots.
 Their leaves have a variety of shades and colors, running from burgundy to green-white.
 Sometimes they’re pink.
 The arrowhead has many stems that branch out into its heart-shaped leaves.